garciadanny/Library/js/generators/README.md

 The third time we called `next()`, we passed in 13, which was set to `z`.
 Then `x` (5), `y` (24), and `z` (13) are added together and returned.
 As you can see, the return value is set as the `value` in the object the iterator returns.

+**That Is All**

+This is just a brief introduction to generators that cover the very basics; there's a lot more to them.
+Hopefully, this helps you at least understand what they are.
+If you want to learn more about them, visit the link above for an in-depth series of articles on error handling, async coding with generators, and more.